Browser fingerprinting has busted you.

 “Okay, fine,” you say.
 “I’ll use my incognito or private browser.
 I’ll install pop-up blockers.
 I’ll protect my IP using my reliable Private Tunnel VPN.”

-After you’ve done all of that, take a moment now, and stop over on Panotpiclick, which is a research project through the Electronic Frontier Foundation “designed to better uncover the tools and techniques of online trackers and test the efficacy of privacy add-ons.”
-On their site, you can test your browser fingerprint and the results will tell you how unique (and “trackable”) you still are.
+After you’ve done all of that, take a moment now, and stop over on PANOPTICLICK, which is a research project through the Electronic Frontier Foundation “designed to better uncover the tools and techniques of online trackers and test the efficacy of privacy add-ons.”
+They offer a safe browser fingerprinting test and the results will tell you how unique (and “trackable”) you still are.

 Coco Chanel said, “In order to be irreplaceable one must always be different.”

-There are some great user experience benefits provided by browser fingerprinting, so let’s not consider it all bad.
-If you visit a site on your phone that’s mobile optimized, then it displays the information in a layout and fonts that read easily on the size of your screen.
+Then again, there are some great user experience benefits provided by browser fingerprinting, so let’s not consider it all bad.
+If you visit a site on your phone that’s mobile optimized, then it displays the information in a layout and with fonts that read comfortably on the size of your screen.
 When you set up two monitors with one horizontal and the other vertical, your browser will adjust how pages display to match your setup.

 Browser fingerprinting provides both performance and consistency benefits.
 But it’s a trade off, like pretty much every other technological feature we enjoy.